Selenium web scraping with Python (Complete guide for 2024)

 from selenium.webdriver.support.ui import WebDriverWait

-Once you have the required packages, you can launch the browser with the webdriver module and navigate to the website you want to scrape.
-In this case, we'll use Chrome as the browser and navigate to the Monty Python online store: https://montypythononlinestore.com.
+Launch the browser with the webdriver module and navigate to the website you want to scrape.
+In this case, we'll use Chrome as the browser and navigate to the target website:

-If you want to switch to headless Chrome, you need to instantiate an Options object and set add_argument to --headless=new.
+When scraping dynamically loaded content, you need a headless browser so you can render the entire page you want to crawl.
+To switch to headless Chrome, you need to instantiate an Options object and set add_argument to --headless=new.

 options = webdriver.ChromeOptions()